hummingbird-dev/hummingbird-treeview/README.md

 they have the same data-id and the option "checkDoubles" is set to true.
 Set a data-id (e.g. to "_movies") to the div class="hummingbird-treeview-converter" to address the treeview via the id "treeview_movies".
 Leave it empty to use the standard id "treeview".
+Add more custom functionality to the nodes by injecting the "data-str", see node "The Untouchables" above.
+The "data-str" has custom commands enclosed in single quotes, which can be used e.g. by other JavaScript methods.
+In this example we use Bootstraps tool-tips to show the production year of the movie in a tool-tip.

 Set options, e.g.: (detailed description of all options below)